alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Enter the IP address of the NPS within the management domain (`10.220.1.249` for `test` SHM, `10.251.0.248` for production SHM)

-- Set the "Shared Secret" to the value of the `sh-management-radius-secret` in the SHM KeyVault (this must be the same as the "Shared secret" used when adding the DSG RDS to the SHM NPS earlier)
+- Set the "Shared Secret" to the value of the `dsg-<dsg-id>-nps-secret` in the SHM KeyVault (this must be the same as the "Shared secret" used when adding the DSG RDS to the SHM NPS earlier)

   ![C:\\Users\\ROB\~1.CLA\\AppData\\Local\\Temp\\SNAGHTML2302f1a.PNG](images/media/image23.png)